Six Need-to-Know Guidelines for Successful Care Management

 Support from leadership is critical for care management success, but lack of buy-in at senior levels is a common roadblock for many care managers.
 Healthcare providers and leadership haven’t always seen the value of care management, but that’s changing; organizations are now seeing that care management improves patient outcomes and lowers cost.
 If organizations don’t understand this value, the care manager can create opportunities to educate and inform them.

 Healthcare organizations typically have a strategy for population health that includes care management.
 However, even if the C-suite is focused on care management, the care manager must earn the trust of the individual providers, many of whom may not have had personal experience with care management.

 Care managers have to show their value to leadership through actions, and the best way to get buy-in from the top is to show leadership a successful case example—this can mean advocating for a chance to incorporate a complex patient into a care management program to show clinical leaders the benefits of care management.

 Another method to garner internal support is through regular monthly updates to educate leadership and clinicians about the value of care management.
 Telling providers about success is not enough; care managers must show providers the value of their programs.
-Fifteen-minute monthly meetings to relay success stories of improved outcomes and lowered cost can win over leadership and create internal care management champions at the executive level.
+Fifteen-minute monthly meetings to relay care management success stories (e.g., improved outcomes and lowered cost) can win over leadership and create internal care management champions at the executive level.